 A little about me

-Thanks for taking the time to find a bit more about who is behind the designs and other information I will be sharing through this blog.
+Thanks for taking the time to find a bit more about who is behind the designs on this site.

 I’m Annette from Australia and live in a vibrant rural town called Loxton in South Australia.